A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Numerical Experiments

 When $\alpha$ is small, the trajectory data exhibits more frequent large jumps, making it more challenging to recover the underlying stochastic dynamics.
 To address this, the tail correction technique described in \Cref{sec:TC_technique} proves useful.
 In this subsection, we first present recovery results for unbiased trajectory data without applying the tail correction technique.
 We then present the results for censored trajectory data where the technique is employed.
 Such data may arise due to intrinsic bias in the data or from filtering out large jumps in unbiased trajectory data to enhance the stability of recovery.

-In both \Cref{sec:unbiased_data,sec:censored_data}, we utilize trajectory data, where each trajectory consists of $41$ data points, corresponding to $40$ even time differences.
+In both \Cref{sec:unbiased_data,sec:censored_data}, we use trajectory data in which each trajectory consists of $41$ data points, corresponding to $40$ equal time intervals.
 For each box plot, a total of 12 independent experiments are conducted.
 Each experiment runs for 40,000 training steps, and a moving average with a window size of 20,000 steps is applied.
-In all tests, we employ the Adam optimizer \cite{kingma2014adam} as the stochastic gradient descent method to recover the coefficients, with all gradients computed through direct gradient computation \Cref{alg:FFPE_direct_gradient}.
+In all tests, we use the Adam optimizer \cite{kingma2014adam} to recover the coefficients, with gradients computed by \Cref{alg:FFPE_direct_gradient}.